-Mary and Frank had six children -- George C. Vinsel, Clyde Vinsel, Roy Vinsel, Luta Vinsel, Otto B. Vinsel and Paul Glenn Vinsel.
+Mary and Frank had six children -- George C. Vinsel, Clyde J. Vinsel, Roy Vinsel, Luta Davis Rutledge, Otto "Bruce" Vinsel and Paul Glenn Vinsel.

 Suffering from hardening of the arteries and organic heart disease, Frank fell over dead on Aug.
 19, 1929, just a few weeks after celebrating his 78th birthday.
 The county coroner viewed the body and wrote that there had been a family history of heart problems.
 Burial was in New Hope Cemetery.
 Son Glenn Vinsel of Zanesville signed the death certificate.

-Mary was still living in November 1938 when named in the Zanesville Times Recorder obituary of her brother John.
+Mary outlived her spouse by 16 years and maintained a residence in rural Adamsville.
+In November 1938, she was named in the Zanesville Times Recorder obituary of her brother John.

 Son George C. Vinsel (1878-1892) was born on Nov.
 12, 1878.
 He only lived to the age of 14.
 He passed away on Jan.
 9, 1892.